gravitational/teleport/rfd/0008-application-access.md

      insecure_skip_verify: true
      # Rewriting rules that get applied to every request.
      rewrite:
-        # Rewrite the "Location" header on redirect "30{1-8}"
+        # List of hostnames which should cause the "Location" header
-        # responses replacing the host with the public address of
+        # sent on HTTP 30{1-8} responses to be rewritten with the public
-        # this application.
+        # address of this application.
+Useful for some applications which
+        # redirect clients to their configured internal URL.
         redirect:
            - "localhost"
            - "jenkins.internal.dev"